4. Tokyo DisneySea

 Ride Count: 24

-Tokyo DisneySea is a Mecca for Disney Parks fans… the sort of Bucket List locale that Imagineering fans feel they absolutely must see.
+Tokyo DisneySea is a Mecca for Disney Parks fans… the sort of destination that Imagineering fans feel they absolutely must see.
 That’s because the park is easily, far and away, the most beautiful theme park on Earth.
-Costing over $4 billion upon its opening in 2001, the park has to be seen to be believed.
+Costing over $4 billion upon its opening in 2001 (about five times as much as California Adventure which opened the same year), the park has to be seen to be believed.
 And tellingly, you could spend days there, ride nothing, and still feel your time was well spent.

 What’s next?
 Nothing known at this time.